3 key takeaways

 Four common competencies desired by employers include communication, teamwork, critical thinking, and professionalism, according to The National Association of Colleges and Employers (NACE) Job Outlook 2024 report.

-What are the three core competencies describe them?
+What are three core competencies?

 There are a variety of core competencies, but some of the top three are communication, creativity, and collaboration.
 Communication can include writing and speaking, creativity is the potential for ideas, and collaboration is the ability to work together with others on a project or toward shared goals.